The Core-Cusp Problem in Cold Dark Matter Halos and Supernova Feedback: Effects of Oscillation: ANALYTIC MODEL

-Furthermore, we consider the resonances of the overtone modes.
-Hereafter, ``1'' denotes the fundamental-tone, and ``$n$'' denotes $n$-th overtone ($n = 2, 3, \cdot \cdot \cdot$).
-The resonance scale of the fundamental-tone is $r_{\rm 1} \equiv 2 \pi / k_{\rm 1}$, thus those of the overtones are
+where $T$ corresponds the oscillation period for the fundamental tone ($n = 1$) and $r_n$ is the radius around which the resonance condition of the $n$th overtone mode is satisfied.
+Considering the Maxwell--Boltzmann DF for particle velocity, Equation (\ref{transfer_rate0}) indicates $dK/dt \propto n^4 \exp{(-n^2)}$.
+The contribution of the fundamental tone to the system will be greater than that of the overtone modes.
+Therefore, we focus on the resonance of the fundamental tone.

-The resonance condition for the $n$-th overtone is $t_{\rm d}(r_n) \sim T / n$.
-According to this argument, the resonance scale will be nearly equal to $r_1$ for which the resonance condition,
+The resonance of the overtone modes occurs in the dense region of a DM halo (i.e., around the center), while that of the fundamental tone appears in the less-dense region (i.e., outskirts), whose local dynamical time is longer than that of the dense region.
+Thus, the effects of resonances will appear at more inner locations than $r_1$, where the resonance condition for the fundamental tone,

 is satisfied.
-From this equation, we can derive the resonant radius using the inversion procedure
+By using the inversion procedure to solve this equation, the resonance radius is obtained by

-The resonance of the overtone modes will occur in the central dense region of the DM halo and the resonance of the fundamental-tone will appear in the outer less dense region.
-In the next section, we apply this argument to the models of CDM halos predicted by cosmological $N$-body simulations, Eq. (\ref{DM_halo}) and estimate the core scale.
+In the following subsection, we apply this prescription of the resonant cusp--core transition to the models of CDM halos predicted by cosmological $N$-body simulations, and estimate the core scale.

-\subsection{Core scale}
+\subsection{Core Scale}

-The mass-density profile of a DM halo obtained from cosmological $N$-body simulations based on the CDM scenario can be fitted by the following formula:
+The mass density profile of a DM halo obtained from cosmological $N$-body simulations based on the CDM scenario can be fitted by the following formula: